lawinko/ZawgyiDetector/README.md

 ```
 /**
-create an instance of ZawgyiDetector class and pass string input that
+create a singleton instance of ZawgyiDetector class and pass string input that
 you want to predict into predict function
 **/